trapajim/testpilot/README.md

 See tests for more comprehensive examples.

 ## Contributing
-If you find a bug or want to suggest a new feature for testcraft, please open an issue on GitHub or submit a pull request.
+If you find a bug or want to suggest a new feature for testpilot, please open an issue on GitHub or submit a pull request.
 We welcome contributions from the community.